School of Nursing

 Admission Process

-Application to Wright State University’s School of Nursing, Kinesiology, and Health Sciences is a multi-step process.
+Application to Wright State University’s School of Nursing is a multi-step process.

 1